 - Obtain local charts of the area in which you will be boating.
 Study them, and plot your course ahead of time.

 - Look up weather and condition forecasts.
-This will help you decide what days (and even what time of day) will be best for sailing, and will also inform you of what kind of attire and gear you will need to bring along.
+This will help you decide what days (and even what time of day) will be best for sailing and inform you of what kind of attire and gear you will need to bring along.
 Check out our list of some of the best boating apps for weather and other boating conditions.

 - Brush up on the “rules of the road,” and familiarize yourself with local boating rules and zones.